Course Content

 Such an operator is convenient to use, for example, when comparing two numbers:

-In this case, the result of the ternary operation was written to the result
+In this case, the outcome of the ternary operation has been assigned to the result

 variable.